Waltlxj/feed-the-bird/README.md

 ![Game rules.](./images/rules.gif)

 ## Known Issues
 There's currently no known issues about the game.
+Since the graphics library is not optimal and the effects vary from computer to computer, the game will be re-written and improved in p5.js